 Laser diode is a high value and vulnerable device.
 Faults in connections and damages done to the driver during soldering process may damage the laser diode permanently.

-To protect the laser diode, it is highly recommend to use 3 to 18 regular diodes which is > 10A to form a "dummy laser" and insert it in the place of the real laser diode, when powering up the driver for the first time.
+To protect the laser diode, it is highly recommended to use 3 to 18 regular diodes which is >2A to form a "dummy laser" and insert it in the place of the real laser diode, when powering up the driver for the first time.
 Use an oscilloscope to monitor the LDA voltage at times of powering up and enabling the shutdown pin, and powering down the laser driver and turning off the shutdown pin, and make sure that there is not over-shoot output voltage at the LDA pin.
-At the same time, it uses an ammeter in serious with the dummy laser, to make sure that the output current is correct.
+At the same time, it uses an ammeter in series with the dummy laser, to make sure that the output current is correct.

 After thoroughly checking and making sure of free of faults in the system, disconnect the dummy laser diode and connect the real laser diode in place.
-The driver output voltage range for the laser is between 0 to V{VPS} (power supply input voltage).
+The driver output voltage range for the laser is between 0.8V to $0.9V{VPS}$.

-Warning:

-- 1. The output voltage must be within 20% to 80% of VPS. - 2.
-Both the surface mount and the through hole types of packages can only be soldered manually on the board by a solder iron of < 310°C (590°F), do not use a reflow oven to solder this laser driver.
+Warning: Both the surface mount and the through hole types of packages can only be soldered manually on the board by a solder iron of < 310°C (590°F), do not use a reflow oven to solder this laser driver.